will-moore/omero_search_engine_client/README.rst

 --------------------------
 This web application has a graphic user interface which is used to:

-* build an OMERO query to search metadata (key-value pairs)
+* Build an OMERO query to search metadata (key-value pairs)
-* send the query to the search engine (https://github.com/ome/omero_search_engine)
+* Send the query to the search engine (https://github.com/ome/omero_search_engine)
-* display the results when the they are ready.
-* export the results to csv file (default file name is export.csv).
+* Display the results

 This is currently a work in progress and is not yet ready for production use.
 The app is built using SvelteKit and is a static site; not currently an omoro-web app.